dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2077: Acceptance is growing for marijuana’s medicinal use.
+### T2077: Marijuana’s medical benefits and harmless recreational use argue for decriminalization.

 |Support|
 |---|